golemfactory/golem-architecture/standards/cheat_sheet.md

 ## [`srv.comp.wasm`](2-service/srv/comp/wasm.md)

-This namespace defines properties used to indicte ability to host and execute a WebAssembly program.
+This namespace defines properties used to indicate ability to host and execute a WebAssembly program.

 ### Included Namespaces